 Best Organic Chicken Feed for Egg Layers

-For pure egg production, we lean toward Kalmbach Organic.
+For pure egg production, we lean toward Kalmbach Organic or Nutrena NatureWise Organic.
 Laying hens have high metabolic needs.
-They need roughly 3.5-4.5% calcium (a nutritional standard supported by feeding guidelines from major millers like Mile Four and Purina) to put a shell on an egg every 25 hours.
-Kalmbach hits that sweet spot where the nutrition supports the hen without draining her reserves.
+They need roughly 3.5 to 4.5% calcium to put a shell on an egg every 25 hours.
+These feeds hit that sweet spot where the nutrition supports the hen without draining her reserves.

 Best Feed for Specific Needs

-- Best Budget Organic Option: DuMOR Organic or Nature’s Best Organic.
+Best Budget Organic Option: Nature’s Best Organic or Kalmbach Organic.
 Both are available at large retailers and often run a few dollars cheaper per bag than boutique brands while maintaining full USDA certification.

 Practical Buying Guide